lit/lit/packages/react/README.md

 For properties, the wrapper interrogates the web component class to discover its available properties.
 Then any React `props` passed with property names are set on the custom element as properties and not attributes.
-Setting config option `setNonObjectValuesAsAttributeValues` to `true`, all non object values should be passed to the web component as attributes instead of properties.
+Setting config option `renderAttributesOnCreate` to `true`, all values should be passed to the web component as attributes instead of properties.
 The attribute values are present during first rendering of the web component and this can therefore prevent potential FOUCs.
-Object values are excluded as they cannot be easily passed as attributes.
+Object values without converter available are excluded as they cannot be passed as attributes.

 For events, `createComponent` accepts a mapping of React event prop names to events fired by the custom element.
 For example passing `{onfoo: 'foo'}`